Reviews for Zach Theatre Performances

 Direction and conception evoke the sort of rowdy play-making one might imagine if a dozen pre-teens spent the night at a lock-in after watching Disney's film of Peter Pan.

 Professional fan-drama has gotten to be a thing in recent years.
 Wicked, the dreamy adolescent take on The Wizard of Oz, has been the most successful, and the Marvel Comics franchise leaped past the stage right to the big screen.
 In 2004 Dave Barry and Ridley Pearson wrote their Peter and the Starcatcher prequel to J.M.
 Barrie's Peter Pan and followed it with three additional post-prequel/pre-Peter Pan children's books.
-This theatre adaptation by Rick Elice was done in …
+This theatre adaptation by Rick Elice …

 Read more »